nmai/api-thing/readme.md

   'large-image'?: string,
 }
 ```
+> Note: this doesn't use any fancy way of finding a content snippet, we populate `snippet` with the first description meta tag the parser finds.

 _Example: (first encode the URL so it can be safely appended as a parameter: `encodeURIComponent('https://google.com')` => `"https%3A%2F%2Fgoogle.com"`)_
 GET `/parse/https%3A%2F%2Fgoogle.com`
 ```json